-A drainage district, road district or similar body, landowner, tenant, or the designee of a drainage district, road district, landowner, or tenant shall be exempt from the requirement to obtain a permit to control nuisance raccoons, opossums, muskrats, skunks, coyotes, or beavers if all applicable provisions for licenses are complied with and any trap types and sizes used are in compliance with this Act, including marking or identification.
-Landowners, tenants, or their designees may remove cottontail rabbits or grey or fox squirrels from their property, but only by means of a live trap, if the cottontail rabbits and grey or fox squirrels are released alive and unharmed in suitable habitat that is not within any city or town and not within any park.
-The designee of a drainage district, road district, landowner, or tenant must have a signed and dated written authorization from the drainage district, landowner, or tenant in possession at all times when conducting activities under this Section.
-This exemption from obtaining a permit shall be valid only upon property owned, leased, or controlled by the drainage district, road district, landowner, or tenant.
+A drainage district or road district or the designee of a drainage district or road district shall be exempt from the requirement to obtain a permit to control nuisance muskrats or beavers if all applicable provisions for licenses are complied with and any trap types and sizes used are in compliance with this Act, including marking or identification.
+The designee of a drainage district or road district must have a signed and dated written authorization from the drainage district or road district in possession at all times when conducting activities under this Section.
+This exemption from obtaining a permit shall be valid only upon property owned, leased, or controlled by the drainage district or road district.
+For the purposes of this Section, "road district" includes a township road district.

-26 (Source: P.A.
+(Source: P.A.
 102-524, eff.
 8-20-21.)

-- 1 Section 99.
+Section 99.
 Effective date.
-This Act takes effect upon - 2 becoming law.
+This Act takes effect upon becoming law.